Waste Management

 Recycling Other Items

-Here is a list of where you can recycle items that can’t go in your wheelie bin – A-Z Recycling Guide
+Here is a list of what you can recycle and items that can’t go in your wheelie bin –

-Green waste is collected monthly and is only available to residents who currently have kerbside pick-up of rubbish.
-Green waste is collected the week of your normal rubbish collection.
+Bulk green waste is collected four times a year, and is only available to residents who currently have kerbside pick-up of rubbish.

 Green waste needs to be placed on a tarp, in an open rigid container (other than a wheelie bin) or tied in bundles.
 DO NOT put it in plastic bags or cardboard boxes as it will not be collected.